 As stated above, I bought the Men's Lowa Renegade II GTX Lo Hiking Shoe's about two months back but I only really started wearing them about 4 or 5 weeks ago.

 I was interested in these shoes as the Lowa Renegade GTX Hiking Boots, have been a top performer with many happy customers for some time now so I wanted to see if the same level of quality would pass into the hiking shoes.
-They retail at $210.00 so definitely in the higher range for a pair of hiking shoes so quality would be expected for sure.
+They retail at a high enough price so definitely in the higher range for a pair of hiking shoes so quality would be expected for sure.

 It's worth noting that these are the second pass at these shoes, hence the 'II' in the title.
 The first version proved very successful and I believe there is even a III available soon but from what I have seen it veers away from the style and look of the 'I' and 'II' which is broadly similar and I have to say that, in terms of looks, I prefer this version.